 The grammar mistakes checking is helpful, but what has been a game-changer was the punctuation checker.
 I often write so fast that I can forget commas or not hit the keyboard hard enough on some letters that they don’t register.

-Grammarly continuously checks for commas, full stops, spaces, and so on.
-This means I don’t have to go over the text manually after finishing my done to check for these mistakes again.
+Grammarly continuously checks for commas, full stops, spaces, etc. This means I don’t have to review the text manually to check for these mistakes again after finishing my done.